 Arizona State has been offering programs to businesses (e.g., Starbucks) to educate and train their employees.
 And when these programs are in the form of stackable certificates, employees soon have a new degree.

-Higher ed institutions consulting with businesses may create issues with shared governance because it requires colleges and universities to give someone, other than faculty, the “keys to the curriculum car.”
+Higher ed institutions consulting with businesses may create issues with implementing shared governance because it requires colleges and universities to give someone, other than faculty, the “keys to the curriculum car.”
 BUT … if these arrangements lead to more students enrolled – which, in turn, leads to more revenue and more jobs – leaders have a pretty good argument for redesigning the curriculum and making it more “employer/business-friendly.”

 And for those institutions that are totally focused on STEM to the exclusion of liberal arts … not so fast.
 The top skills that employers say they need from graduates include working in teams, communications, and the ability to analyze data.
 These competencies come from a liberal education (although STEM can teach these skills).
 To learn more, tune in to our recent podcast discussing Higher Ed’s role in workforce success with Dr. Ashley Finley, senior researcher for the Association of American Colleges & Universities.